SyncfusionExamples/customizing-blazor-kanban-edit-dialog-using-template/README.md

-# Customizing the blazor Kanban edit dialog using templates
+# Customizing the Blazor Kanban edit dialog using templates
 A quick-start Blazor project that shows how to customize the edit dialog in the Syncfusion Blazor Kanban component using template.
 This project also contains code snippet to perform CRUD operations in the Kanban board.

 Refer to the following documentation to learn about dialog editing in the Blazor Kanban component: